 Greg Continues With…

 “We need to allow our kids to have that freedom to be themselves.
-For example, we have some families where there’s a history of lawyers in the family, the father’s a lawyer, the mom’s a lawyer, the uncle’s a lawyer.
+For example, we have some families where there’s a history of lawyers in the family.
+The father’s a lawyer, the mom’s a lawyer, the uncle’s a lawyer.
 And so it’s like, Emma has to be a lawyer.

 And Emma goes through our process and says, ‘Listen, I’m smart, I’m capable.
 But I would suck at being a lawyer.
 I don’t want to be a lawyer.
 I want to be an architect.
 Here are the reasons why I want to be an architect.
 I can make a very good living and I can be passionate about it.
 Part of my purpose is to be an architect.’